 The South Australian Football Commission is a nine-person board elected to govern football on behalf of SANFL Community Football and our eight SANFL member Clubs – Central District, Glenelg, North Adelaide, Norwood, South Adelaide, Sturt, West Adelaide and Woodville-West Torrens.

-Rob Kerin was appointed as a new member and Chairman of the SA Football Commission in March 2020.
+Rob Kerin was appointed as a new member and Chair of the SA Football Commission in March 2020.